fxamacker/cbor/README.md

 Doing your own comparisons is highly recommended.
 Use your most common message sizes and data types.

 ## Current Status
-Latest version is v1.5, which has:
+Latest version is v2.0, which has:

 * __Stable API__ – won't make breaking API changes except:
   * CoreDetEncOptions() is subject to change because it uses draft standard not yet approved by IETF.
   * PreferredUnsortedEncOptions() is subject to change because it uses draft standard not yet approved by IETF.
 * __Stable requirements__ – will support Go v1.12 (unless there's compelling reason to require newer).
-* __Passed all tests__ – v1.5 passed all 375+ tests on amd64, arm64, ppc64le and s390x with linux.
+* __Passed all tests__ – v2.0 passed all 375+ tests on amd64, arm64, ppc64le and s390x with linux.
-* __Passed fuzzing__ – v1.5 passed 4.75 billion execs in coverage-guided fuzzing on linux_amd64.
+* __Passed fuzzing__ – v2.0 passed 501+ million execs and is still fuzzing.  v1.5 passed 4.75 billion execs in coverage-guided fuzzing.

 Recent activity:

-* [x] [Release v1.3](https://github.com/fxamacker/cbor/releases) -- Faster encoding and decoding.
-* [x] [Release v1.3](https://github.com/fxamacker/cbor/releases) -- Add `toarray` struct tag to simplify using CBOR arrays.
-* [x] [Release v1.3](https://github.com/fxamacker/cbor/releases) -- Add `keyasint` struct tag to simplify using CBOR maps with int keys.
-* [x] [Release v1.3.4](https://github.com/fxamacker/cbor/releases) -- Bugfixes and refactoring.
-Limit nested levels to 32 for arrays, maps, tags.
-* [x] [Release v1.4](https://github.com/fxamacker/cbor/releases) -- Deprecate bool encoding options and add int SortMode.
-Use float16 to float32 conversion func that had all 65536 results verified to be correct.
-Fix decoding of float16 subnormal numbers.
 * [x] [Release v1.5](https://github.com/fxamacker/cbor/releases) -- Add option to shrink floating-point values to smaller sizes like float16 (if they preserve value).
 * [x] [Release v1.5](https://github.com/fxamacker/cbor/releases) -- Add options for encoding floating-point NaN values: NaNConvertNone, NaNConvert7e00, NaNConvertQuiet, or NaNConvertPreserveSignal.
+* [x] [Release v2.0](https://github.com/fxamacker/cbor/releases) -- Improved API, faster performance, less memory allocs, and better code quality.

+In v2.0, more functions are identical to `encoding/json`.
+Functions with identical params and return types as `encoding/json` include:
+`Marshal`, `Unmarshal`, `NewEncoder`, `NewDecoder`, `encoder.Encode`, `decoder.Decode`.

-Coming soon: support for CBOR tags (major type 6).
+Coming soon: support for CBOR tags (major type 6) in v2.1 (est. Feb 9, 2020).
 After that, options for handling duplicate map keys.

 ## Design Goals
 This library is designed to be a generic CBOR encoder and decoder.
 It was initially created for a [WebAuthn (FIDO2) server library](https://github.com/fxamacker/webauthn), because existing CBOR libraries (in Go) didn't meet certain criteria in 2019.